Creamy Chicken Pot Pie Soup

 Why You’ll Love This Chicken Pot Pie Soup

-- It delivers all the cozy flavors of classic chicken pot pie without the fuss of pastry.
+- All the cozy flavor of classic pot pie, without the crust

 The Story Behind This Recipe

-Instead of sealing everything under pastry, I let the ingredients shine in a velvety broth.
-And if I want that classic pot pie feel?
+And when I want that traditional feel?
 I serve it with warm biscuits on top.

-It’s not about replacing tradition — it’s about adapting it to real life.
+It’s not about replacing tradition — it’s about making it work for real life.

 - 2 tablespoons butter